JPMoffett/Pirate-Database/README.md

 I like pirates and so do you.

-This is a base of data about them. https://jpmoffett.github.io/Pirate-Database/
+This is a base of data about them (over 700 names).

+https://jpmoffett.github.io/Pirate-Database/